Svalbard: An Overview

 If you haven’t visited the Artic before, Svalbard is a great place to start.
 If you are looking for small ship cruises to Svalbard consider a expedition micro cruise as they offer the perfect way to see it.

-Micro expedition cruises are the perfect way to experience a fragile environment of the Arctic.
+Micro expedition cruises are the ideal way to experience a fragile environment of the Arctic.
 Travelling on a small expedition vessel with a total of 12 passengers minimises the impact on the environment that larger cruise ships have.

 Svalbard is home to over 2,000 glaciers.
 If you are interested in glaciers Svalbard is one of the best places on earth to witness their raw beauty.
 As the earth’s atmosphere warms, the majority of Svalbard’s glaciers are in retreat.
 Watching as huge pieces of ice crack and fall off glaciers faces is an awe-inspiring experience, and also a stark reminder to the warming of the Arctic.
 Small expedition vessels offer the perfect opportunity to get up close to glaciers.
 If conditions allow, a cruise in a zodiac landing craft is the perfect opportunity to get close to the ice and take some brilliant photos.